modons/LMR/docs/configuration.rst

 The LMR code was originally set up to use ``LMR_config.py`` as the primary configuration mechanism.
-It provided an easy object-oriented way to encaspulate parameters passed around to different classes at runtime.
+It provided an easy object-oriented way to encapsulate parameters passed around to different classes at runtime.
 The nature of providing parameter listings that couldn't be changed during an experiment at by outside references to the configuration reduced the readability.
 To switch away from using the YAML files